-- any company involved in the development, production, use, maintenance, sale, distribution, import or export, stockpiling or transport of anti-personnel mines or cluster munitions and their key components. - companies holding 50% or more of an other company involved in the development, production, use, maintenance, sale, distribution, import or export, stockpiling or transport of anti-personnel mines or cluster munitions and their key elements - · companies from blacklisted countries.
+- any company involved in the development, production, use, maintenance, sale, distribution, import or export, stockpiling or transport of anti-personnel mines or cluster munitions and their key components. - companies holding 50% or more of another company involved in the development, production, use, maintenance, sale, distribution, import or export, stockpiling or transport of anti-personnel mines or cluster munitions and their key elements - companies from blacklisted countries.
+For corporate bonds; investments in red-flagged countries require a thorough due diligence from the portfolio manager before investing check from the portfolio manager.